RunlevelConsulting/Jobserve-LinkedIn-Connection-Checker/BetCalc/README.md

 - The BetCalc is draggable!
 Click, hold and drag the bold **BetCalc** title on the applet.
 - Close the BetCalc tool by clicking the bookmark again.
 - Round your bets to the nearest £5 or £10!
 Bookies can spot these kinds of bets a mile away and will restrict/close your account if you bet very specific amounts.
+- For various reasons, this tool may looks different on different websites and in rare cases, not at all.
+Much effort has been made to mitigate against this.
 - **Bet responsibly.**